AWS-Community-Nordics/awscommunitynordics.org/README.md

 This is the repository of the website [awscommunitynordics.org](https://awscommunitynordics.org/).

-It is hosted directly from this repository as a [GitHub Pages](https://pages.github.com/) website.
+It is hosted directly from this repository in Netflify.

 ## Prerequisites